unilaiva/unilaiva-songbook/README.md

 To print double sided on a printer without a duplexer, one needs to print odd pages first, then flip each page around, feed them to the printer, and then print the even pages.
-With the main document, `unilaiva-songbook.pdf`, the pages need to be flipped on the long edge.
+With the main document, `unilaiva-songbook_A5.pdf`, the pages need to be flipped on the long edge.
 The other files, named `printout_unilaiva-songbook*.pdf`, with multiple pages on an A4 sheet, should be flipped on the short edge.